 Chapter 4) is the core of this handbook, where it comes down to operations.
-The chapter starts with a brief introduction and clarification of some important concepts, and then provides a detailed description of our "sustainability basics", together with suggestions about how they can be implemented in your day-to-day business.
-Some important concepts are illustrated to facilitate understanding.
+The chapter starts with a brief introduction and clarification of some important concepts, and then provides a detailed description of our "sustainability basics", together with suggestions about how they can be implemented in your dayto-day business.
+To further facilitate understanding of some key concepts, download the illustrated version of this guide from www.abb.com/supplyingtoabb.